-2.1.6 Satellite antenna characteristics
+A5-2.1.6 Satellite antenna characteristics

 A circularly polarized Yagi antenna, comprised of three elements, is used as an example for the satellite antenna.
-Figure 47 shows how the main lobe of Yagi antenna is pointed towards the horizon of the earth.
+Figure A5-3 shows how the main lobe of Yagi antenna is pointed towards the horizon of the earth.
 The thin solid line indicates the field of view from the satellite, but the communications coverage area will be limited to the area within the main lobe of the Yagi antenna.
 Most of the satellite coverage area and visibility time will be at low elevation angles, and high elevation angle coverage may be sacrificed without significant system capacity loss.
-Assuming a peak antenna gain of 8 dBi, satellite antenna gain versus ship elevation angle and nadir offset angle are shown in Table 53.
-It is the responsibility of the VDE-SAT satellite operator to ensure that the pointing of the antenna and the e.i.r.p. are set in a manner which keeps the VDE-SAT downlink emissions within the pfd-mask limit specified in § 2.1, Annex 1 when above areas with VDE-TER coverage.
+Assuming a peak antenna gain of 8 dBi, satellite antenna gain versus ship elevation angle and nadir offset angle are shown in Table A5-1.
+It is the responsibility of the VDE-SAT satellite operator to ensure that the pointing of the antenna and the e.i.r.p. are set in a manner which keeps the VDE-SAT downlink emissions within the pfd-mask limit specified in § A1-2.1 when above areas with VDE-TER coverage.

-Figure 47
+Figure A5-3